MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/image-container.md

 # Analyze image content with docker containers

-The analyze image container scans image for sexual content, violence, hate, and self harm with multi-severity levels.
+The Analyze image container scans image for sexual content, violence, hate, and self harm with multi-severity levels.
 In this article, you learn how to download, install, and run a content safety to image container.

 For more information about prerequisites, validating that a container is running, running multiple containers on the same host, and running disconnected containers, see [Install and run content safety containers with Docker](container-install-run.md).